jamf/DEPNotify/README.md

 *Example:* `Command: Logout: Please logout now to start disk encryption.`

+* **LogoutNow:** Executes an immediate logout of the user session without waiting until the user responds to the alert

+*Example:* `Command: LogoutNow:`

 * **MainText:** This command will change the main body of text in the application.

 *Example:* `Command: MainText: Something about how amazing the DEP process you've created is.`